kirolossedra/NLP-with-probabilistic-models/Part of speech tagging and hidden Markov/README.md

 ### Populating the Emission Matrix B:

-referring to the same example above we will use each words and check if dependnencies among different Parts of sentence
+referring to the same example above we will use each words and check if association between words and POS, this is more apparent when talking about play as a verb and as a noun for example.

 |         | dog   | runs  | fast  |
 |---------|-------|-------|-------|